 We have a wellness series with Cat Meffan that can show you how meditation and mindfulness can help us all get through difficult times.
-Watch her first video below which features guided meditation to help with letting go off stress and anxiety.

 Get active, if you can

-According to the NHS, there's evidence to show a link between being physically active and having good mental wellbeing.
+According to the NHS, there's evidence to show a link between being physically active and having good mental well-being.
 This is because exercise is thought to cause chemical changes in our brain, which can help boost our mood.